 In order to understand how a Pollution Control Unit (PCU) works it’s important to understand what is in the exhaust stream of a commercial cooking operation.
 There is grease particulate of varying sizes, ranging from vapor to large micron particulate ,as well as water vapor and volatile organic compounds (VOC’s).
 The particulate distribution is also process dependent.
 For example, if you were to cook 1000 lbs. of burgers on a char broiler, you would expect to see 55 lbs. of total emissions (on average).
 Of that, about 62% is particulate and the balance vapor and VOC’s.
 If you cooked those same burgers on a griddle, you might see about 17 lbs. of total emissions (on average).
 Of that, about 65% would be particulate and the balance vapor and VOC’s.
 The ability of a PCU to remove those emissions is a function of the efficiency of the filtration.

 Media Filter Units

-These systems come with multiple filters in combination, typically 2 or 3 stages, from a prefilter, to a bag filter, a combined pre and bag filter and a final stage filter.
-The filters increase in efficiency by stage.
+These systems come with multiple filters in combination, typically 2 or 3 stages, from a pre-filter, to a bag filter, a combined pre and bag filter and a final stage filter.
+Filters increase in efficiency by stage.
 First stage is the lowest efficiency filter and is applied to take out the larger grease particles, the second stage will be incrementally more efficient and remove slightly smaller grease particles and final stage removes the smallest particles down to a fractional micron level.